 When you enquire about or use any of the App(s), a record is made which includes your personal information.

 The type of personal information that we collect will vary depending on the circumstances of collection and the kind of service that you request from us, but will typically include:

 We may collect personal information about other individuals who are not Users.
-This includes customers and Users of the public who participate in events we are involved with; individual service providers and contractors to KuboFit; and other individuals who we interact with on a commercial basis.
+This includes customers and Users who participate in events we are involved with; individual service providers and contractors that we may use; and other individuals who we interact with on a commercial basis.
 The kinds of personal information we collect will depend on the capacity in which you are dealing with us.
 Generally, it would include name, contact details, and information regarding our interactions and transactions with you.

 You can always decline to give us any personal information we request, but that may mean we cannot provide you with some or all of the services you have requested.
 If you have any concerns about personal information we have requested, please let us know.

 We may collect and process your sensitive information or special category data, such as your health information, generally with your express consent and only as reasonably necessary in order for us to provide our services to you.
 We may also collect such information about you in an emergency or otherwise with your consent or in accordance with applicable laws.

 For example, we will collect health information from you with your consent in order to understand your physical health, fitness and any injuries you have or have previously experienced.
 This will assist us to adequately provide our services and manage any injuries and/or medical emergencies that may arise during the provision of such services.